Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/14 Chapter-12 The Wizard Of Wines.md

 If the characters head toward the cloaked figure, the other wereravens emerge from the stand of trees and greet them in human form.
 They wear dark leather rain cloaks and cowls.

-One of them is the current owner of the winery and vineyard, [[5.
-Mechanics/Bestiary/Npc/Davian Martikov (COS).md\|Davian Martikov]], who is an old and suspicious man.
+One of them is the current owner of the winery and vineyard, [[4.
+World Almanac/NPCs/Davian Martikov (COS).md\|Davian Martikov]], who is an old and suspicious man.
 Until he trusts the characters, he says nothing about the stolen gems but tells them that evil druids and blights have attacked the winery and forced his family to take refuge in the woods.

 If the characters rid the winery of its invaders, Davian is grateful.
 Only then does he tell them that the vineyard's three magic "seeds" have been stolen.
 He describes them as gems the size and shape of pinecones, each one containing a glowing green light as bright as a torch.
 For the good of all Barovia, he urges the characters to travel to Berez (area U) and Yester Hill (area Y) to retrieve two of them.
 He has no idea what happened to the third gem.